pengyuzhang/HitchHike/README.md

 ECG_sensor_software inlcudes the files needed for sending the ECG sensor data to the HitchHike hardware platform.

+apple_computer_software inlcudes the files needed for receiving the backscattered WiFi packets and extracting the ECG sensor data.

 Details of how to run the HitchHike system is shown in the following document.

 https://docs.google.com/document/d/1yD-POD4OKe0HTxtUZdOaUgfRqkNDYJDK3f1_O2Xi9FA